VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Investors

-Most wholesalers who consider hiring an in-house cold caller are looking at the base salary and stopping there.
+Most investors who consider hiring an in-house cold caller are looking at the base salary and stopping there.
 They're missing payroll taxes, benefits, equipment, dialer subscriptions, recruiting time, training costs, and the single biggest risk in the calculation: what happens when that person quits six weeks in.

 Disclosure: VA Horizon is the author of this page.
 In-house cost figures are based on U.S. Bureau of Labor Statistics data and publicly available employer cost estimates as of 2026.
 Your actual costs will vary.